kamu-data/kamu-docs/content/cli/cli-reference.md

 * `--exists-ok` — Don't return an error if workspace already exists
 * `--pull-images` — Only pull container images and exit
-* `--list-only` — List image names instead of pulling
-* `--multi-tenant` — Initialize a workspace for multiple tenants

 A workspace is where kamu stores all the important information about datasets (metadata) and in some cases raw data.